iusztinpaul/energy-forecasting/README.md

 ML_PIPELINE_ROOT_DIR=/path/to/root/directory/energy-forecasting/repository python -m feature_pipeline.pipeline
 ```

 **NOTE:** This step is **critical** as every pipeline component needs to access the previous pipelines' metadata.
 By setting up the **ML_PIPELINE_ROOT_DIR** variable, all the metadata will be saved and accessed from the same location between different processes.
+For example, the batch prediction pipeline will read the model version it needs to use to make predictions, which is a byproduct of the training pipeline passed as metadata between processes.

 ## Deploy the Code to GCP